Noriaki Yuasa: Biography

+Legacy

-Kiyoshi Kawamura published a novel titled The Flute of Gomera in 1971 after the bankruptcy of Daiei Film, which featured Daiei Film's tokusatsu crews facing hardships regards Gamera and other productions; its protagonist was based on Yonesaburo Tsukiji while characters based on Yuasa, with his name based on Yuasa's father Hikaru Hoshi (jp), and others also appeared.
+Kiyoshi Kawamura published a novel titled The Flute of Gomera in 1971 after the bankruptcy of Daiei Film, which featured Daiei Film's tokusatsu crews facing hardships regards Gamera and other productions; its protagonist was based on Yonesaburo Tsukiji while characters based on Yuasa (with his name based on Yuasa's father Hikaru Hoshi) and others also appeared.
 The 2020 biopic Nezura 1964 also featured a character based on Yuasa.